cgcardona/cgcardona.github.com/_posts/2013-04-03-thoughts-on-blink.md

 page.

 They mention that they'll no longer support experimental features with vendor prefixes.
-Instead they'll have the unprefixes feature hidden behind a flag which can be turned on in `about:flags`.
+Instead they'll have the unprefixed feature hidden behind a flag which can be turned on in `about:flags`.

 I think this totally sucks.
 Let's be completely honest.
 We've all been building